 Refrigerated — glass

-Sealed glass jar or bottle
+Sealed glass bottle

 4–6 weeks